The implications for the future of the infrastructure and urban development (IU) industry: scenario 3

 A green reboot

 In this scenario, the planet has been devastated due to diminishing natural resources and decades of turning a blind eye to climate change.
-Rather than letting the situation continue on a steep decline, various powerful countries form a group with one sole intention: to promote sustainability and revitalise the environment.
-To achieve this goal, the group launches a global fund that finances sustainability education and research.
-They also impose strict environmental regulations on a global scale – including taxes on waste, high CO2 emissions, and other harmful by-products.
+Rather than letting the situation continue on a steep decline, various powerful countries formed a group with one sole intention: to promote sustainability and revitalise the environment.
+To achieve this goal, the group launched a global fund that finances sustainability education and research.
+They also impose strict environmental regulations worldwide – including taxes on waste, high CO2 emissions, and other harmful by-products.

 For the IU industry, this green reboot results in new construction production methods and innovations in materials used.
-The society also adapts to a more eco-friendly approach, with people and businesses adhering to recycling regulations and reusing as much as possible.
-The economy turns into a sharing one in an effort to diminish consumption.
-With the use of online platforms, housing, vehicles, and workspaces are among the necessities that can be easily shared.
+Society also adapts to a more eco-friendly approach, with people and businesses adhering to recycling regulations and reusing as much as possible.
+The economy turns into a sharing one to diminish consumption.
+With online platforms, housing, vehicles, and workspaces are among the necessities that can be easily shared.